ewencai/GIFtoolsCookbook/content/AtoZ/em1dfm/staticInversion.rst

 We note the following features

  - Two regions of higher conductivity showing as arc conductors.
- - Correlated residual on the in-phase misfit map over the conductors.
-Percentage values could be adjusted lower.
+ - Mostly uncorrelated residual misfit map.

 Note that all 1D models extend vertically to the top of the mesh, even though the observation stations were acquired at different height.
 It is therefore